CDC shortens COVID isolation, quarantine time from 10 to 5 days

 Now, the CDC is changing the isolation and quarantine guidance for the general public to be even less stringent.

-The guidance is not a mandate; it's a recommendation to employers and state and local officials.
-Last week, New York state said it would expand on the CDC's guidance for health-care workers to include employees who have other critical jobs that are facing a severe staffing shortage.
+The change is aimed at people who are not experiencing symptoms.
+People with symptoms during isolation, or who develop symptoms during quarantine, are encouraged to stay home.

-The CDC's guidance on isolation and quarantine has seemed confusing to the public, and the new recommendations are "happening at a time when more people are testing positive for the first time and looking for guidance," said Lindsay Wiley, an American University public health law expert.
+The CDC's isolation and quarantine guidance has confused the public, and the new recommendations are "happening at a time when more people are testing positive for the first time and looking for guidance," said Lindsay Wiley, an American University public health law expert.

 Nevertheless, the guidance continues to be complex.